 Cytology is the examination of cells from the body under a microscope.
 In a urine cytology exam, a doctor looks at cells collected from a urine specimen to see what types of cells are being eliminated from your body in your urine.
 The test commonly checks for infection, inflammatory disease of the urinary tract, cancer, or precancerous conditions.

 It’s important to note that this test doesn’t identify cancer, nor can it completely rule out cancer.
 Urine cytology is better at finding larger and more aggressive cancers than small, slow growing cancers.

 This procedure is different from a biopsy in that it examines individual cells, rather than pieces of tissue containing many cell clusters.
 The cells for urine cytology are easier to obtain than tissue, causing less discomfort and less risk to the patient.
-Sometimes a biopsy is necessary after abnormal results from urine cytology to clarify the diagnosis.
+Sometimes a biopsy is necessary after abnormal results from urine cytology to clarify a diagnosis.